 During this season, couples tend to get stressed out and lose their connection due to the hectic nature of things.

 Don’t let this happen!
-Make sure you set aside at least one day to go on a date with your partner.
+Allocate at least one day exclusively for a date with your partner.

 Make sure that one of the days of your holiday is dedicated to doing something special with your partner or spouse!
 You’ll be glad that you did.